Rajatt09/Multiparser-Package/readme.md

     console.error("Error extracting text:", error);
   });

- // Currently this feature is not available for docx
+ // Currently this feature is not available for word documents
 ```

 # Contributing